HESA Student Data Collection Notice

 The above list of organisations who may receive your HESA information will be subject to change over time.
 For example, HESA is seeking to reduce the burden on higher education providers by encouraging other organisations who currently collect information about students direct from higher education providers to collect and receive information through HESA.
 The above list will be updated on the HESA website from time to time, and you will need to monitor this link yourself if you wish to be aware of changes.

 Purpose 2 - Administrative uses

 In the exercise of their official authority it may be necessary for the four UK higher education funding bodies listed in Purpose 1 to use your HESA information which is passed to them for Purpose 1 to identify you and take decisions about you as an individual for the following purposes only:

 Fraud detection and prevention - Your HESA information may be used to audit claims to public funding and student finance, and to detect and prevent fraud.

-Previous study - If you are enrolled at an HE provider in England: The Higher Education Funding Council for England (HEFCE) may share your previous education records with us, including HESA information submitted by other institutions, to determine the nature of any prior higher education study, including your current qualifications.
-This may be used to make decisions about the fees you are required to pay, the support available to you or the availability of a place for you to study with us.
+Previous study - If your higher education provider is in England: The Higher Education Funding Council for England (HEFCE) may share your previous education records with this provider, including HESA information submitted by other higher education providers, to determine the nature of any prior higher education study, including your current qualifications.
+This may be used to make decisions about the fees you are required to pay the support available to you or the availability of a place for you to study with City, University of London.